 In Iceland, they are found all over the Island in a vast array of different water from tiny spring creeks, to glacial rivers to the highland lakes and everything in between.
-Both resident and ocean going populations.
+Both residents and ocean-going populations.

 The largest brown trout in Iceland are sea run brown trout in the rivers of the south coast and in Lake Thingvallavatn where a strain of these fish has been named the Ice Age Brown Trout.

 Sizes vary greatly between fisheries but can be between 1-5 pounds on average with some fisheries like Lake Thingvallvatn and the sea run brown trout rivers of the south coast having browns up to 30 pounds caught regularly and 8-pound fish being average.